 Longer-term, and with enough sales, you can reduce these variable costs.
 You negotiate better deals with suppliers.
 But, these deals tend to be longer-term, and slow to change.
 In this model, we assumed a modest saving of 3% overall in warehousing and delivery charges from month 6.
 That was a 1% reduction in warehousing costs, and 2% on delivery costs.

 The final set of costs are all fixed costs.
 These are indirect costs you pay for, no matter how many units you sell.

 For example, marketing costs like advertising.
-You need to invest in advertising and digital media to bring people to the store.
+You have to invest in advertising and digital media to drive traffic to the store.
 You’d assume a largish spend to launch the store.
 And, then regular support each month to attract new customers.

 So, in this example, we spent $3k on the launch (1,000% of our month 1 sales).
 And then we kept our monthly advertising spend at a percentage of our forecast sales.